m e n u

 Instead of an answer, she moved resolutely towards the door, but wasn't quick enough - like one of his trucks, Alex rapidly overtook her and stood in front of the door, awaiting her with arms outstretched like a vampire.

 "The red-haired woman," she confessed timidly.
-"Antonia Schikorra, the latest acquisition of Munch Transportation, skill driver and..."
+"Antonia Schikorra, the latest acquisition of Munch Transports, skill driver and..."

 "God," he breathed, looking around for a place to sit